Benefits for children under 25

 It takes approximately eight weeks to receive your first payment from the date Service Canada received your completed application.

-If more than eight weeks have passed and you would like to find out the status of your application, contact us.
+If more than eight weeks have passed and you would like to find out the status of your application, Contact Canada Pension Plan.

 What are my responsibilities while receiving the children's benefit?